moneytech/libDraw/README.md

 **Main functions:**
  - `point toPoint(unsigned int x, unsigned int y)` - converts from x and y value to point
  - `color toColor(unsigned char red, unsigned char green, unsigned char blue)` - converts from RGB values to color
+ - `int init_libDraw()` - Initialize libDraw.
+Returns 1 if video mode is not enabled, and 0 if everything works out fine. **You must run this prior to using any of the other functions, or they will not work!**
  - `clear_screen()` Clears the screen
  - `put_pixel(unsigned int x, unsigned int y, color c)` - Draws a pixel at the location x,y with the color c
  - `draw_line(point p1, point p2, unsigned int thickness, color c)` - Draws a line with the specified thickness from p1 to p2 with color c